Qatar – Km 71,720

 Qatar is a country located in a small peninsula which emerges from Saudi Arabia.
 A low and sterile plain covered with sand, but with some very important reservations of gas and petroleum that transformed the economy of the emirate completely, which formerly was based in the fishing and in the gathering of pearls.
 Most of the Qataris were Bedouin and nomadic, but today they live in Doha and they have a high-level of life, they have many social services and all the comforts of any modern nation.
 Qatar is one of the countries that has the highest PIB per capita in the world.

 When I arrived to Doha I stay for some days in the hotel that the National Olympic Committee had reserved for me.
 And then, during the three weeks of my stay, I started to contact different companies to get a sponsor.
 As usual I knocked many doors, but none with a good contact inside.
 I also took the proposal to the Qatari Olympic Committee, where I met who was in charge of the International Public Relations and with the Press Director.
-But they were only interested to take me to the media and to have repercussion together.
-They don’t care about I was looking for sponsors.
-“Ask to the Argentinean community in Doha”, one answered me when I asked him for other place to stay after my first week.
-But I didn’t care, because I had already known George and Demetrius, a Cypriot and Greek guys who worked as engineers in the country.
-They were studying Spanish and they received me as true friends.
+After my first week, I stayed with George and Demetrius, a Cypriot and Greek guys who worked as engineers in the country.
+They were studying Spanish and they received me as friends.